Chonthichar/water-potability-MachineLearning-API-Docker/README.md

 Clean water is essential, but testing can often be slow and costly.
 With machine learning, we can predict water safety directly from chemical properties such as pH, hardness, and turbidity.

 ###  Real-world impact
-- Faster decisions: instead of waiting for full lab tests, authorities can quickly screen water.
+- Faster decisions: quick screening before full lab confirmation
-- Cost-efficient: automated predictions can reduce testing costs.
+- Cost-efficient: reduce repetitive testing cost
-- Scalable: the same trained model can be used across many regions.
+- Scalable: deploy the same model anywhere

-### What we’ll learn and do from the lab
+### What we’ll learn and do in this lab
 By running this repo, we’ll see the full ML : API : Docker workflow:
 1) Model training : we compare ML models, handle class imbalance, and pick the best one (Random Forest).
 2) Save: persist a full pipeline (preprocess and model) with metadata.
-3) Deployment : we wrap the trained model in a FastAPI service so any app can use it.
+3) Deployment :wrap the trained artifact in a FastAPI service.
 4) Ship: containerize with Docker and call the API from any client.

 In short: we don’t just predict water safety, we follow the same pipeline used in real-world AI projects.